Cuban-American judge from Florida on Trump high court list

 At 52, Lagoa would become the youngest member of the US Supreme Court if nominated and confirmed.

-The process remains fluid, but as of yesterday afternoon conversations in the White House and Senate Majority Leader Mitch McConnell's office were increasingly focused on two finalists: Amy Coney Barrett and Lagoa.
+The process remains fluid, but as of this afternoon, conversations in the White House and Senate Majority Leader Mitch McConnell's office were increasingly focused on two finalists: Amy Coney Barrett and Lagoa.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login